EdWithSomeSense/cse15l-lab-reports/Week2LabReport.md

 ![image](https://i.imgur.com/NiCGCw9.png)

 ### Q/A

-It is evident that we have used an ArrayList to store all of the values.
-It isn't until the end of each processes, we store all the values in the ArrayList in a variable called "holder" that ends up printing all the information.
+**Which methods in your code are called?** \
+We have several different methods that does different things that overall contribues to the overall gathering of information.
+From the `.getPath()`, the program looks at the pathing of the url, and sees what to output.
+At the default output it just outputs whats currently within the store ArrayList. after checking if the url path `.contains` the /add-message, thats when the system understands that they have to add the value to the store and then have `holder` return whats currently in the store.
+**What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
 In the url, we are greeted with the `https://localhost:1024` and that stand alone only prints out what has been in the store ArrayList.
 However, once we add the `add-message?s=` with our personal hand crafted message.
 It saves the input within the ArrayList, then at the end it would be "placed" in holder with a new line every time.
 That way we are able to print out everything within the store while having new lines to seperate each inputs.
+**How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.**
+It is evident that we have used an ArrayList to store all of the values.
+It isn't until the end of each processes, we store all the values in the ArrayList in a variable called "holder" that ends up printing all the information.
+The ArrayList takes the input from after the `= split` where it takes in any string that we may say after the equal sign.